fluxninja/aperture/docs/content/reference/configuration/agent.md

 ### CustomMetricsConfig {#custom-metrics-config}

-CustomMetricsConfig defines receivers, processors and single metrics pipeline,

-which will be exported to the controller prometheus.
+CustomMetricsConfig defines receivers, processors, and single metrics pipeline which will be exported to the controller prometheus.

 <dl>
 <dt>pipeline</dt>